-School Year: 2022-2023
+School Year: 2024-2025

+I

 Teacher Building

 Team Members:

 Evaluator Date

 General Focus:

 Goal for Professional Growth:

-Dationals for the plan

 Rationale for the plan

 Student learning concerns addressed: (Include baseline data for analysis of the goal and progress.)

+and progress.)

+Alignment with huilding and/or diatrict at relative as his years as les

 Alignment with building and/or district student achievement goals:

-Professional development training/learning opportunities and collaborative team activities:
+Professional development training/learning opportunities and collaborative team

+activities: